NorDiaChange: Diachronic Semantic Change Dataset for Norwegian: Annotation process

 Thus, annotators are judging usage pairs on a semantic proximity scale, avoiding any manual definitions of word senses.
 An example of semantically unrelated usages is the word \norex{ris} in the following usage pair: \begin{enumerate} \item \norex{Sidene pagineres i hver bok fra 1—500: Papiret koster pr. \textbf{ris} å 500 ark kr.
 32,80, hvorpå beregnes 20 pet. fortjeneste.} \\ (\eng{The pages are numbered from 1-500 in each book: The paper costs for each \textbf{ream} of 500 sheets NOK 32,80, to which a 20\% profit is calculated.}) \item \norex{I saltvann produseres primært grønn tang til en samlet verdi av \$ 440 mill.
 (1973).
 Denne tangen spises til \textbf{ris} som en slags grønnsak.} \\ (\eng{In seawater green seaweed is primarily produced for a total value of \$ 440 million (1973).
 This seaweed is eaten with \textbf{rice} as a type of vegetable.}) \end{enumerate}

 In the first sentence, \norex{ris} refers to a unit of quantity of paper, while in the second sentence, it refers to rice.
-Thus, the annotator is expected to yield the $1$ judgement here.
+The annotator is expected to yield the $1$ judgement.

 Contextualised word usages are essentially sentences containing at least one target word (can be a filler).
 These sentences were sampled from the historical corpora described in section~\ref{sec:corpora} in the following way.
 First, we lemmatized and POS-tagged our corpora using UDPipe \cite{straka-strakova-2017-tokenizing}.
 This was required to be able to find inflected forms of the target words.
 From the processed corpora, we extracted all sentences containing at least one token with a target word as its lemma (we filtered out target words not tagged as a noun).
 The extracted sentences (both raw text and processed versions with lemmas and POS tags) were stored as time period marked JSON files for further usage: one file per target word / time period.